OpenStackOnRaPi/ostackinstall/README.md

 **_3. Host network configuration (for flat provider network)_**

 > [!NOTE]
 > This and the following steps are prepared for the use of flat provider network only in your OpenStack DC. **That means, you are not planning to use VLAN provider networks.** Introducing VLAN provider networks requires additional configurations for ```eth0```, ```brmux``` and ```veth1br``` to serve VLANs in those devices.
 Respective VLAN configurations have also to be introduced in the TP-Link switch.
-If you are interested in setting VLAN provider networks in your cluster, skip the remainder of this subsection and go to subsection [3.iv VLAN provider networks - part 1 (RPi network configuration for flat network)](#3iv-vlan-provider-networks---part-1-rpi-network-configuration-for-flat-network).
+If you are interested in setting VLAN provider networks in your cluster, skip the remainder of this subsection and go to subsection [3.iv VLAN provider networks - part 1 (RPi network configuration for a flat network)](#3iv-vlan-provider-networks---part-1-rpi-network-configuration-for-a-flat-network).

   * for `networkd` backend, for `veth0-veth0br` pair